e0ipso/drupal-unit-autoload/README.md

 ## The Solution
 Meet the Drupal Unit Autoload.

-The only thing that that you need to do is add a new `composer.json` key with tokens in the path.
+The only thing that you need to do is add a new `composer.json` key with tokens in the path.

 Inside the folder where you have your unit tests you will need to have a `composer.json` file that has: